hellraisins/python_learning_journal/README.md

 About me:

-East coast transplant in the Bay Area. i'm a ~rennaissance woman~ as in, i can't decide!
+East coast transplant in the Bay Area. rennaissance woman who just can't decide! i want to know how to do everything.

 Goals for the course: